ministryofjustice/justice-gov-uk/.github/pages/editing/content-quality.md

 - how to add a header section to a table
 - how to remove a table column or row

+### Incorrect spellings

+This issue occurs when a word is misspelled or not recognized by the spell checker.
+The spell checker uses British English, so it may not recognize some words that are commonly used in other variants of English.

+---

+On the Pages admin screen, the issue will be displayed as "There is 1 spelling mistake: CMCC".

+---

+To resolve this issue, you need to either:

+- edit the page in question and correct the spelling mistake.
+- if the word is a valid term that is not recognized by the spell checker, you can add it to the allowed words list in the [Content Quality Settings](https://www.justice.gov.uk/wp/wp-admin/edit.php?post_type=page&page=content-quality-settings).

 ### Table without header section